zephyrproject-rtos/zephyr/doc/hardware/peripherals/regulators.rst

 the regulator subsystem.
 Nodes with a devicetree compatible of ``regulator-fixed`` are the most common flexible regulators.

-In some cases the transitions are close enough to instantaneous that the the asynchronous driver implementation is not needed, and the resource cost in RAM is not justified.
-Such a regulator still uses the asynchronous API, but may be implemented internally in a way that ensures the result of the operation is presented before the transition completes.
-Zephyr recognizes devicetree nodes with a compatible of ``regulator-fixed-sync`` as devices with synchronous transitions.

 The ``vin-supply`` devicetree property is used to identify the regulator(s) that a devicetree node directly depends on.
 Within the driver for the node the regulator API is used to issue requests for